4yub1k/4yub1k/README.md

     <li>My name is <b>Salah Ud Din</b> a.k.a <b>Ayubi</b>.</li>
     <li>I'm Electrical Power Engineer, who is busy in learning programming.</li>
     <li>Love's to code, and more code.</li>
-    <li>My Hobbies inlcude Coding, E-Games, Photograpy, Ethical hacking, Reading and Learning about new technology, and Physics 🙂.</li>
+    <li>My Hobbies inlcude Coding, E-Games, Photography, Ethical hacking, Reading and Learning about new technology, and Physics 🙂.</li>
   </ul>
 </p>